Non-archimedean analytic continuation of unobstructedness

-Our idea is that instead of using a series of numbers in the Novikov field $\Lambda$ like (\ref{MC_eq}) to measure the obstruction in Floer theory, we turn to use the formal power series $ \textstyle \sum T^{\omega(\beta)} Y^{\partial\beta} \m_{0,\beta} $ directly with $Y$ being a formal variable.
+Instead of using a series of numbers in the Novikov field $\Lambda$ like (\ref{MC_eq}) to measure the obstruction in Floer theory, we turn to directly use the formal power series $ \textstyle \sum T^{\omega(\beta)} Y^{\partial\beta} \m_{0,\beta} $ with $Y$ being a formal variable and with $b$ being forgotten.
 We expect that similar ideas might also work for $L_\infty$ structures.

 The shift in perspective becomes particularly coherent when all involved Maslov indices $\mu(\beta)\geqslant 0$, regarding the assumption of Theorem \ref{Main_thm_this_paper}.
 Note that by \cite[Lemma 3.1]{AuTDual}, this happens if $L$ is a special or graded Lagrangian.
 (For related studies that consider negative-Maslov disks, we direct readers to the recent work by Auroux \cite{auroux2023holomorphic}.)